The Look of Love (Madonna song): Composition

 "The Look of Love" starts off with a low bass synth line and a slow backing track.
 It is followed by sound of percussion and a high register note, contrasting with the bassline.
 The song continues in this way up till the last verse, which is backed by the sound from an acoustic guitar.
-A two-part vocal is found in the line "No where to run, no place to hide".
+A two-part vocal is found in the line "Nowhere to run, nowhere to hide".
 According to Rikky Rooksby, author of The Complete Guide to the Music of Madonna, Madonna's voice sounds "expressive" when she sings the line "From the look of love" and utters the word "look" over the D minor chord present underneath.
 The word is sung in a higher note of the musical scale, thus giving an impression of the suspension like quality of the minor ninth chord, dissociating it from the harmony of the other notes.
 The song is set in the time signature of common time, with a moderate tempo of 80 beats per minute.
 It is composed in the key of D minor, with Madonna's voice spanning the notes C5 to B♭3.
 "The Look of Love" has a basic sequence of C–Dm–Fm–B as its chord progression.